bugrug/wut-protocol/README.md

 ## About

-WUT is a low-overhead, simple-to-implement protocol, where multiple UDP/QUIC streams can be proxied over a single WebTransport session.
-Wisp's concepts are expanded upon by WUT, which is tailored for WebTransport and makes use of its low-latency, dependable and unreliable datagram streams.
-WUT has strong error handling and is easier to use than alternatives.
+LABUBU is a low-overhead, simple-to-implement protocol, where multiple UDP/QUIC streams can be proxied over a single WebTransport session.
+Wisp's concepts are expanded upon by LABUBU, which is tailored for WebTransport and makes use of its low-latency, dependable and unreliable datagram streams.
+LABUBU has strong error handling and is easier to use than alternatives.

 ## Packet format